-Grant application opportunities are advertised on GrantConnect when available.
+We publish grant opportunities on GrantConnect when available.

 Current funded projects

-Developing interpretive quality assurance module for genomic testing for childhood syndromes and intellectual disability
+Quality assurance for genomic testing for childhood syndromes and intellectual disability

 Quality use of non-invasive prenatal rhesus factor D testing

-The Australian and New Zealand Society of Blood Transfusion will identify and map all steps in the pathology testing process for rhesus factor D (RhD) negative women.
+The Australian and New Zealand Society of Blood Transfusion will map all steps in the pathology testing process for rhesus factor D (RhD) negative women.

 This project will:

-- standardise and improve clinical testing pathways to help general practitioners (GPs), obstetricians and pathologists
+- standardise and improve clinical testing pathways to help:

 - ensure use of anti-D prophylaxis is appropriate and in line with guidance from the National Blood Authority.

-The Royal College of Pathologists Australasia (RCPA) will revise and publish an electronic version of its RCPA Manual.
+The RCPA will revise and publish an electronic version of its RCPA Manual.

-This will provide a portable, accessible, comprehensive resource to help referring health practitioners select pathology tests appropriately and efficiently.
+- help health practitioners choose pathology tests appropriately and efficiently.

 - identify the discipline-specific requirements for genomic pathology

-- objectively measure the quality of genomic pathology reports using best practice guidelines or, where they exist, standards.
+- measure the quality of genomic pathology reports using best practice guidelines or standards.

 Self-collection vs practitioner collection project 2